-Gill, India keep series alive with drawn fourth test against England
+Gill, India keep series alive with drawn fourth Test against England

-England vs India: Gill, Jadeja dig deep with bat to draw fourth test
+England vs India: Gill, Jadeja dig deep with bat to draw fourth Test

-Centuries by Shubman Gill, Ravindra Jadeja and Washington Sundar send England-India series to fifth test match decider at The Oval.
+Centuries by Shubman Gill, Ravindra Jadeja and Washington Sundar send England-India series to fifth Test match decider at The Oval.

-India, led by captain Shubman Gill, batted with great character to secure a hard-fought draw in the fourth test against England and keep the series alive going into the final game.
+India, led by captain Shubman Gill, batted with great character to secure a hard-fought draw in the fourth Test against England and keep the series alive going into the final game.

 After losing two wickets before they had scored a run in their second innings, India batted for over five sessions for the loss of two more wickets to end the match on 425-4 at Old Trafford in Manchester on Sunday.